 There will be huge practical barriers to individuals appealing their deportation from abroad.
 Such cases often turn on issues of credibility, and appellants will be severely disadvantaged by not appearing in court.
-They will not have access to UK charities who could signpost them to advice, will not be able to meet lawyers in person, and may only be able to make very brief phone calls to seek advice, given the cost of international calls.
-Social workers will not be able to assess the parent-child relationship by observing their interactions, and experts in risk assessment will not be able to interview the parent in person to evaluate their risk of reoffending.
+They will not have access to UK charities who could signpost them to advice, and will not be able to meet lawyers in person.
+Social workers will not be able to assess the parent-child relationship by observing their interactions, and experts in risk assessment will not be able to meet the parent to evaluate their risk of reoffending.